frankdev0/POKEMON/README.md

 ### Pagination

 For categories with an extensive number of Pokémon, a client-side pagination mechanism was implemented to maintain performance and usability.
-The pagination controls allow users to navigate through the dataset, with a maximum of 25 Pokémon displayed per page.
+The pagination controls allow users to navigate through the dataset, with a maximum of 10 Pokémon displayed per page.
 This ensures the application remains responsive and user-friendly even when handling large volumes of data.

 ### Search Capability

 A real-time search feature enables users to filter the Pokémon list by names.
-This functionality was designed to be highly responsive, providing immediate feedback as the user types in the search field.
+This functionality  provides immediate feedback as the user types in the search field.
 It improves the overall experience by allowing users to quickly locate specific Pokémon within a potentially vast list.

 ### Pokémon Details and Stats Display

 Clicking on an individual Pokémon triggers a detailed view, where users can explore in-depth information about the Pokémon's attributes.
-The details view includes the name, Pokédex ID, height, weight, abilities, and a breakdown of base stats.
+The details view includes the name, ID, height, weight, abilities, and a breakdown of base stats.
 The data for this feature is obtained from the `/pokemon/{pokemon_name}` endpoint.

 ## Technical Implementation